valtsmazurs/redditstats/README.md

 not dependent on other components of this application.

 ### Used libraries and tools
-* MongoDB - widely used, stable, well suited for this case where there is no need for transactions that would be provided by RDBMS
+* MongoDB - widely used, stable, well suited for this case where there is no need for relations that would be provided by RDBMS
 * Embedded MongoDB - saves time to set up local MongoDB service
 * Spring Boot - web service creation, dependency injection, comfortable APIs for MongoDB